italia/daf-replicate-ingestion/km4city-to-kafka.md

 A valid YAML configuration file must be written to `src/main/resource/application.yml` before compilation.

-We built a small shell script to help the user build a configuration based on her/his preferred category, location and maximum distance.
+We include a shell script to help the user build a configuration based on her/his preferred category, location and maximum distance.

-For example, the following command generates a configuration by querying the service search API for URIs of category Car_park which are no more than 0.5km distant from Florence SMN Train Station:
+For example, the following command generates a configuration by querying the service search API for URIs of category `Car_park` which are no more than 0.5km distant from Florence SMN Train Station:

     $ ./generate-configuration.sh Car_park "43.7756;11.2490" 0.5